supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     **DO NOT: Take rejection personally**

-    An email rejection contains no useful information and is meaningless.** Resumes, especially 1-pagers cannot be be used to rank people in any meaningful way.
+    **An email rejection never contains constructive feedback and should not be treated as feedback at all**.
+Resumes, especially 1-pagers cannot be be used to rank people in any meaningful way.
 People hack them all the time (and so should you, without lying).
-This is why you should focus all your attention on shooting for an interview, and not on missed shots. **Only post-interview rejection is worth introspecting over.**
+This is why you should focus all your attention on shooting for an interview, and not on missed shots. **Only post-interview rejection is worth introspecting.**

     <img src="/images/2021/rejection_emails.png" alt="boilerplate recycled text in every rejection email"
     	title="Love to see 'regret to be inform you'"/>